christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 #### Geo-Replication

-Providing strong consistency with geo-replication is expected to be too expensive for high-throughput event stores, as shown in subsection [sec:geo-replication].
+Providing strong consistency with geo-replication is expected to be too expensive for high-throughput event stores, as shown in subsection [@sec:geo-replication].
 Depending on the locations of the geo-replicas, it will limit the maximum throughput dramatically.
 Batching writes, i.e. by using a buffer, can help, but only to a certain extend.
 We recommend to invest time into investigating modern geo-replication approaches, e.g. such with weaker consistency models and coordination-free variants, justified to the cost of consistency.
 Note that not all use cases allow for this.
 In that cases, we suggest to look into improved sharding techniques or multi-leader or leaderless Raft, or just mirroring the data into read-only replicas (which maintain the correct event order).

 [@hsu2021cost]